MediaComem/comem-archidep/ex/minesweeper-deployment.md

 Which names would you like to activate HTTPS for?
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-1: clock.john-doe.archidep.ch
+1: clock.jde.archidep.ch
-2: minesweeper.john-doe.archidep.ch
+2: minesweeper.jde.archidep.ch
-3: todolist.john-doe.archidep.ch
+3: todolist.jde.archidep.ch
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel): 2